-The aircraft design, for example, has undergone radical innovations since the early 1900’s, leading to major improvements in performance.
+The aircraft design, for example, has undergone radical innovations since the early 1900s, leading to major improvements in performance.
 The focus of the technological improvements in aircraft design has also shifted from ‘Faster-Higher-Longer’ to ‘Reliable-Faster- Cheaper’ to ‘Quieter-Cleaner-Greener’.

-Design: Aircrafts primarily use carbon-based fuels such as gasoline or kerosene but with oil resources declining and penalties on greenhouse gas emissions increasing, the future of aviation is dependent on finding an alternative power source.
-The solution to this challenge is development of Electric Aircraft (or hybrid aircraft) that uses electricity for aircraft systems.
+Aircraft primarily use carbon-based fuels such as gasoline or kerosene but with oil resources declining and penalties on greenhouse gas emissions increasing, the future of aviation is dependent on finding an alternative power source.
+The solution to this challenge is the development of Electric Aircraft (or hybrid aircraft) that uses electricity for aircraft systems.
 The idea is to significantly reduce fuel consumption by improving overall energy efficiency.
 Low battery storage capacity and weight & power density are some of the challenges that require innovative thinking.

 Commercial aircraft turbofans are getting bigger.
 Larger fans and higher bypass ratios mean greater propulsive efficiency and lower fuel consumption.
 Turbofans being produced are having bypass ratios of 15-20, compared with 10-12.5 for the conventional engines.
 But their increased size will force changes in wing and landing-gear design and, potentially, aircraft layout and engine location.

-Industry4.0 is seen as a transforming force that will modify not only production infrastructure, but also the development of products and services.
+Industry4.0 is seen as a transforming force that will modify not only production infrastructure but also the development of products and services.
 The trend is fuelled by rapid progress in digital technologies: Internet of Things, Big Data, Artificial Intelligence and of digital practices: co-operation, mobility & open innovation.

 A&D industry has been the fore-runner in using 3D printing – in both the proto and production.
 Aero-Engine manufacturers are vastly using this technology for blades and other components within the engine.
-However, in the field of robotics the industry is still to find major gains due to low volumes as compared to the other industries like automotive.
+However, in the field of robotics, the industry is still to find major gains due to low volumes as compared to the other industries like automotive.

-Business: Business innovation refers to innovation in Business model and processes that will eventually change the practice of what businesses do, and how it is done.
-Typically, such innovations have long term impact on the industry.
+Business innovation refers to innovation in business models and processes that will eventually change the practice of what businesses do, and how it is done.
+Typically, such innovations have a long-term impact on the industry.

-“Power by the Hour” approach is already reshaping customer-supplier relationships in A&D industry.
-Customers and suppliers of critical products, such as aeroengines, semi-conductor equipment, aircraft and Défense systems, are recognizing the importance to provide timely, cost effective maintenance and support services throughout the after-sales phase of the customer-supplier relationship.
+The “Power by the Hour” approach is already reshaping customer-supplier relationships in the A&D industry.
+Customers and suppliers of critical products, such as aero engines, semi-conductor equipment, aircraft, and Défense systems, are recognizing the importance to provide timely, cost-effective maintenance and support services throughout the after-sales phase of the customer-supplier relationship.
 A major focus of these efforts involves re-designing the contractual and implicit relationships between customers and suppliers in the service support phase.
 At the heart of this concept is the notion that risks and incentives should be more equitably aligned between suppliers and customers than has been possible under traditional contracts.

 While industry growth on the surface indicates progress, the A&D industry is changing at an unprecedented rate.
-The industry is seeing disruptive changes-from aggressive production ramp-up rates to need for fuel economy, from cost pressures to dynamic geopolitical situation.
+The industry is seeing disruptive changes-from aggressive production ramp-up rates to the need for fuel economy, from cost pressures to dynamic geopolitical situation.
 Industry consolidation and increasing M&A activities have also been observed.
 Inundated with these challenges, INNOVATION seems to be the success mantra for the future.
-At SolutionBugggy we have seen projects being posted in the aerospace and defence sector constitute about 14% of the total projects on the platform.
-There is a large demand for consultants in the aerospace and defence sector who are also well versed in design and industry 4.0 concepts.
-Due to the inherently capital intensive nature of this industry, there have been a few requests for debt and equity funding from the entrepreneurs.
+At SolutionBugggy we have seen projects being posted in the aerospace and defense sector constitute about 14% of the total projects on the platform.
+There is a large demand for consultants in the aerospace and defense sector who are also well versed in design and industry 4.0 concepts.
+Due to the inherently capital-intensive nature of this industry, there have been a few requests for debt and equity funding from the entrepreneurs.